mehulagg/gitlab/doc/development/documentation/index.md

 - Redirects in a [`_redirects`](../../user/project/pages/redirects.md) file,
   for users who view the docs on <https://docs.gitlab.com>.

-When adding a redirect, you'll use only the redirect codes method.
 The Technical Writing team manages the process to regularly update the `_redirects` file.

 To add a redirect: